 I self-host on Hetzner, an excellent VPS provider.
 I do this as a way to have more freedom and control over my own data, as well as to cater to my personal-professional needs.

 The server runs Ubuntu on top of which I installed Docker.
 Using Docker and docker-compose, writing the build files (

 docker-compose.yml) where necessary, I run the following apps/tools.
-They are accessible behind an NGINX reverse proxy.
+They are accessible behind a reverse proxy managed with Caddy.

 My domain is configured on a separate domain registrar.

 - Miniflux - “Miniflux is a minimalist and opinionated feed reader.”